-Most people have heard of a distinction between two types of cholesterol: HDL and LDL.
-HDL stands for high-density lipoprotein, while LDL stands for low-density lipoprotein.
+Most people have heard of a distinction between two types of cholesterol: high-density lipoprotein (HDL) cholesterol, and low-density lipoprotein (LDL) cholesterol.
 HDL is commonly referred to as “good” cholesterol, while LDL is called “bad” cholesterol.
 More precisely, HDL and LDL are not simply different types of cholesterol, but rather alternative groups of lipids and proteins that transport the cholesterol throughout the body in the bloodstream.
 Molecules such as HDL and LDL are needed to carry cholesterol because it is a hydrophobic molecule and therefore cannot dissolve in blood and travel through the bloodstream on its own.

 But if HDL and LDL are just alternative cholesterol carrier molecules, why is one considered good and the other bad?
 Medical studies have noted that high levels of LDL are associated with an increased risk of cardiovascular disease, whereas high levels of HDL are associated with decreased risk of cardiovascular disease.